-WHEREAS, desires for the to provide and WHEREAS, thedescribed; and is duly qualified and able to rende r the services as hereinafter WHEREAS, the desire s to provide the with services, NOW THEREFORE, in n consideration hereof, the parties hereto agree as follows: The term of the agreer ne-year renewals on a through by mutual agreement.
-Service to be Provide ed: (Describe work to l be performed in de tail).
-Compensation: provided), which will co will be paid a tommence/month). otal of \$ and end for ( describe services to be Payment will be made on assigned or transferred Director of Purchasing d by the and the unless expressly a Director of or claim there under, shall be uthorized in writing by the No such assignment or bilities under the Agreement. agree that this Agreem tners, successors, exec g upon the and strators.
-Compliance: FERPA, NCAA, and ot apply. is requi her relevant state and red to comply with federal standards, all OSHA, EPA, ADA, HIPAA, codes, and regulations that may fault by, sible for any actual exp erves the right to hold the Entire Agreement: T nis Aareement togethe er with the other an nendices hereto, constitutes the entire Agreement between the parties and supersedes all previous agreements, whether written or oral, between the parties with respect to the subject matter hereof, whether expressed or implied, and shall bind the parties unless the same be in writing and signed by the parties.
-The parties hereto further understand and agree that the other party and its agents have made no expressly set forth.
+desires for the to provide and WHEREAS, thedescribed; and is duly qualified and able to rende er the services as herei nafter WHEREAS, the desire s to provide the with s erv ices, NOW THEREFORE, in consideration hereof, the parties hereto agree as follows: through s by mutual agreement.
+Service to be Provide ed: (Describe work to I be performed in d etail).
+Compensation: provided), which will co ommence and end for (describe servic Payment will be r ces to be nade on assigned or transferred Director of Purchasing transfer shall relieve th by the and the e from its unless expressly a Director of obligations and li nor claim there under, s authorized in writing by No such assignm abilities under the Agre the ent or ement. upon, its part Compliance : FERPA, NCAA, and ot apply. is requi her relevant state and red to comply with federal standards n all OSHA, EPA, ADA, , codes, and regulations HIPAA, s that may Default: In case of de respons fault by, sible for any actual exp respenses incurred. serves the right to hold t the

+Entire Agreement: This Agreement, together with the other appendices hereto, constitutes the entire Agreement between the parties and supersedes all previous agreements, whether written or oral, between the parties with respect to the subject matter hereof, whether expressed or implied, and shall bind the parties unless the same be in writing and signed by the parties.
+The parties hereto further understand and agree that the other party and its agents have made no representations or promises with respect to this Agreement, except as in this Agreement expressly set forth.